Zionett/cleaningData/README.md

  6. The activity labels are changed to descriptive names by converting the column into a factor
  7. The column names are cleaned up.
 Three consecutive dots are replaced with one.
 Repeating 'Body' in the names are corrected.
 Trailing dots are deleted.
  8. Auxillary data that are no longer useful are removed
- 9. Use aggregate function to calculate the mean of each subject and each activity
+ 9. Use aggregate function to calculate the mean of each subject and each activity and write the result to output file
-10. Write output file